AVMf/avmf/README.md

 applied to simple optimization problems.

-`Quadratic` finds the roots of a quadratic equation. `AllZeros` optimizes a vector of initially arbitrary integer values to zeros. `StringOptimization` optimizes an initially random string to some desired target string.
+`Quadratic` finds the roots of a quadratic equation. `AllZeros` optimizes a vector of initially arbitrary integer values to zeros. `OneMax` optimizes a vector of initially arbitrary integer values to ones. `StringOptimization` optimizes an initially random string to some desired target string.

 If you have already installed and built AVM*f* as detailed in the previous